mocs524/greybus-spec/source/special.rst

-The AP Module sends this to the SVC to request that a connection that was previously set up by a Connection Create Operation be torn down.
-The AP Module shall have sent Disconnected Control Operations to the two Interfaces prior to this call.
-It is an error to attempt to destroy a connection more than once.
+The AP Module sends this to the SVC to request that a connection that was previously set up by a Connection Create Operation be torn down.  <GYBS.R.0211.001>The AP Module shall have sent Disconnected Control Operations to the two Interfaces prior to this call.</GYBS.R.0211.001>  It is an error to attempt to destroy a connection more than once.

 Greybus SVC Connection Destroy Request
 """"""""""""""""""""""""""""""""""""""